IanYangChina/pybullet_multigoal_gym/README.md

 I have implemented some goal-conditioned RL algos in my another repo, using the original Gym environment.
 There are DDPG-HER, SAC-HER, and others.
 <a href="https://github.com/IanYangChina/DRL_Implementation.git" target="_blank">DRL_Implementation.</a>
 Expired mujoco license got me here.
 I will also retrain those agents and pose performance ASAP.

+Our team is preparing some harder tasks for long-horizon sparse reward robotic arm manipulation tasks on this package as well.
+All the environments will be summarised in a paper for references ASAP.
+We will release a stable version when everything is set, but feel free to play with the current branch.

 ### Installation